-Chapter 7 - Make it so, The purpose of man
+Chapter 7 - Make It So - The Purpose of Man

-"... if we discover a complete theory, ...
+"... if we discover a complete theory...
 Then we shall all ... be able to take part in the discussion of the question of why it is that we and the universe exist.
 If we find the answer to that, it would be the ultimate triumph of human reason -- for then we should know the mind of God."
-Stephen Hawking in A Brief History of Time.
+Hawking, Stephen.
+A Brief History of Time: From the Big Bang to Black Holes.
+Bantam Books, 1998, ISBN: 9780553109535, p.
+175.

-Hawking describes the popular humanist answer to the question: what is the purpose of mankind?
-It's great fun watching the activities generated toward finding a unifying theory, it must be both exciting and frustrating to be working in that field, and I have a lot of time and respect for those that do.
+Above, Hawking describes the popular humanist answer to the question: what is the purpose of mankind?
+It's great fun watching the activities generated toward finding a unifying theory.
+It must be both exciting and frustrating to be working in that field, and I have a lot of time and respect for those that do.
 But I do wonder why Hawking, and others like him, believe that we will find either our purpose or our origin that way.

 It seems to me that at every stage of the search we find wonderfully useful truths that enable us to do amazing things.
 But it does not move us closer to finding a purpose.
-In fact I think that every scientific discovery does two things: It gives us power we never had before the discovery; and it asks a lot more questions than it answers; this is as it should be.
-But it's humbling to admit it, so humbling that I don't think the collective consciousness of Science has ever publicly acknowledged that our discoveries, as great as they are in themselves, have uncovered a lot more questions than answers.
+In fact, I think that every scientific discovery does two things: It gives us power we never had before the discovery; and it asks a lot more questions than it answers.
+This is as it should be.
+But it's humbling to admit it; so humbling that I don't think the collective consciousness of Science has ever publicly acknowledged that our discoveries, as great as they are in themselves, have uncovered a lot more questions than answers.

-It's perfectly true to say that we know more about the universe than we ever have; but it needs to be stated, at the same time, that we also know how little we know than we ever have before.
-If we don't say that then then "we know more about the universe than ever before," means very little.
+It's perfectly true to say that we know more about the universe than we ever have; but it needs to be stated, at the same time, that we also know how little we know than we ever have.
+If we don't say that, then "we know more about the universe than ever before," means very little.

-What we do know is that we are extremely desperate to find a purpose, paranoid in fact.
-The fact that Purpose does not appear in Maslow's Hierarchy of Human Needs does justice to how superficial the hierarchy is.
+What we do know is that we are extremely desperate to find a purpose.
+Paranoid, in fact.
+The fact that purpose does not appear in Maslow's Hierarchy of Human Needs does justice to how superficial the hierarchy is.

-The search is hardwired into our existence, and every human will use whatever tool belt they have to search for a purpose.
+The search is hardwired into our existence, and every human will use whatever toolbelt they have to search for a purpose.
 Fame and legacy, intelligence and science, tradition and religion, money and power.
 There are those fortunate individuals who seem quite content with life as it is for them in the present.
-They are not very many, and I suspect that they are content precisely because they have found an agreeable purpose, a satisfying pursuit, that does not mean that it is an appropriate one.
+They are not very many, and I suspect that they are content precisely because they have found an agreeable purpose, a satisfying pursuit.
+(That does not mean that it is an appropriate one.)
+Money and power and such often make little difference to these sorts of people, except to upset their satisfaction.
+But observation over time also shows that the satisfaction is almost never absolute and life long.

 The rest of us seem bent on discovering this purpose.
-It's important to note that those satisfied individuals are satisfied in the purpose they have found.
-Money and power and such make little difference to them, except to upset that satisfaction.
-It's also important to note that that satisfaction is almost never absolute and lifelong.

-This obsession with purpose is the reason why as prolific a worker as Leonardo da Vinci could say on his death bed "I have offended God and mankind because my work did not reach the quality it should have."
+This obsession with purpose is the reason why despite being so prolific, Leonardo da Vinci, on his deathbed, said: "I have offended God and mankind because my work did not reach the quality it should have."